Akaenki/LeetCode/README.md

 # LeetCode
-A collection of my LeetCode solutions.
+A collection of my LeetCode problem solutions.

-Start on 5/2/2018
+Current Progress:
+- [ ] Algorithms: 31/779
+- [ ] Top 100 Liked: 22/100
+- [ ] Database: 0/42
+- [x] Shell: 4/4 (Not included in this repo)